John 3:16

 Theological Truth

-Salvation is a gift of God's love, received through faithFaithTrust and reliance upon God and His promises, especially the promise of salvation through Jesus Christ.
-Biblical faith is not blind — it rests on the evidence of who God has revealed Himself to be. in Jesus Christ.
+Salvation begins in the love of God, is accomplished through the giving of the Son, and is received by faithFaithTrust and reliance upon God and His promises, especially the promise of salvation through Jesus Christ.
+Biblical faith is not blind — it rests on the evidence of who God has revealed Himself to be..

 Application